 St. Louis: Fair St. Louis Fourth of July Fireworks Spectacular

-After a COVID-related break last year, St. Louis is raring to go in 2021 with its traditional fireworks display over the Mississippi and the Gateway Arch.
+St. Louis is raring to go this year with its traditional fireworks display over the Mississippi and the Gateway Arch.
 The only difference?
 This year, there will be 3,000 shells being set off from three barges and lots of patriotic music.
 The show will start around 9:40 p.m.

 Washington, D.C.: A Capitol Fourth Concert